MLSM-at-DTU/ml_metamodels/reports/README.md

 >
 > Answer:

-As we used configuration files and had setup a random seed in the configuration a experiment can be reproduced by using the same configuration setup.
+To ensure reproducibility of experiments, we relied on configuration files and set a random seed within the configuration.
+By using the same configuration setup, any experiment could be replicated with identical results.

-This can be found in wandb in the config.yaml as this is linked to the configuration file created by hydra.
-The model weights are also stored as an artifact in hydra and can be extracted using the evauate.py script if a path to a specific run_id in wandb is given in the inference config file.
-This would enable reproducing prediction results without having to retrain.
+W&B further facilitated reproducibility by storing configuration details in the `hydra_config.yaml`, which was linked to the Hydra-generated configuration file.
+Additionally, model weights were stored as artifacts in W&B and could be retrieved using the evaluate.py script.
+By specifying the path to a particular run_id in the inference configuration file, prediction results could be reproduced without retraining the model.

 ### Question 14